Extra 1 ~ A Day in the Museum

-“Oh… Well, it didn’t help… they had a lot of problems with cyberterrorism… And more in the cyber-developed countries.
+“Oh… Well, it didn’t help… They had a lot of problems with cyberterrorism… And more in the cyber-developed countries.
 It seems that cyberbrains of important people, like politicians, were hacked and hijacked.
 Even tho, they continued with its development.
 But…” I gasp looking at an exhibited cyberbrain.
 “The huge infrastructure was ridden with bugs and errors.
 In their eagerness to create and expand it the fastest way possible, they took too many shortcuts.
 More and more bugs amounted.
 They made a whole country to bug-hunt and fix them.
-But they did not find the most important one… A minuscule but huge, catastrophic error…”
+But they did not find the most critical one… A minuscule but huge, catastrophic error…”

 “What was it?”
 I ask her intrigued.

-She keeps on reading the guide.
+Aia keeps on reading the guide.

-“A number, it seems… it’s not possible to verify… But on January the first of the year twenty-four hundred, one single server in Oceania, the first changing the date, made a devastating calculation… A chain reaction followed and all interconnected systems burnt out, some even literally…”
+“A number, it seems… it’s not possible to verify… But on January the first of the year twenty-four hundred, one single server in Oceania, the first changing the date, made a devastating calculation… A chain reaction followed, and all interconnected systems burnt out, some even literally…”

 “Chaos arose… Terrestrial and air transports lost their guidance systems… and most crashed…”

-“The death toll reached several millions, the numbers were even higher of those whose consciousness was lost in the burnt out servers, rendering them into soulless bodies.”
+“The death toll reached several millions, the numbers were even higher of those whose consciousness was lost in the burnt-out servers, rendering them into soulless bodies.”

-“Politicians escalated the problem, and countries blamed each other for what happened, even accused some of terrorism, cyber-genocide and mass murders… it just escalated further, and the Third World War broke out…”
+“Politicians escalated the problem, and countries blamed each other for what happened, even accused some of terrorism, cyber-genocide and mass murders… It just escalated further, and the Third World War broke out…”

-“The Third World War kept on for over a hundred fifty years…” Aia looks at me sighing, “it would take a long time to go through the known details…”
+“The Third World War kept on for over a hundred fifty years…” Aia looks at me sighing.
+“It would take a long time to go through the known details…”

-“Oh, yeah, just the most important parts, I don’t need a masters degree in history…” I sigh too.
+“Oh, yeah, just the most important parts, I don’t need a master’s degree in history…” I sigh too.

 “Oh, you…” she giggles, then goes on, “Let’s see… Several countries began to invade others… The United States of America invaded both Canada and Mexico.
 Russia tried to conquer Europe but was forced back.
-China declared war on all neighboring country, except on Russia.
+China declared war on all neighboring countries, except on Russia.
 Of course, all this took many years, I’m heavily recapping…” she sighs.
 I also sigh as she goes on, “The Asian Coalition was formed by most Asian countries to defend themselves from China.
 All South American countries agreed on a mutual assistance pact to defend themselves against any attack from the North.
 All Arabian and African countries signed a treaty and declare themselves neutral.”

 “When Europe drove the Russian invasion back, up to the Ural mountain range, Russia signed a nonaggression pact with China, and they opened their territories for troop movements.
 China invaded India, while Russia did the same with Pakistan and commenced an attack on Iran…”